 Artistic creations are not patentable (Guidelines G-II 3.4).

-Indeed, they already have specific protection: they are already protected by copyright, drawings and models.
+In fact, they already have specific protection: they are already protected by copyright, designs and models.

 2.3.2.
 Non-patentable aesthetic effect

-In a case T119 / 88, an applicant was seeking protection for a "flexible envelope for CDs whose color was different from black".
-The plaintiff justified his invention in that the envelope avoided fingerprints.
+In a case T119 / 88, an applicant sought protection for a & #8220; flexible CD case whose color was different from black & #8221; .
+The applicant justified his invention in the fact that this envelope avoided fingerprints.

-Nevertheless, the Board of Appeal considered that the anti-fingerprint effect was purely aesthetic and was therefore not patentable.
+However, the Board of Appeal considered that the anti-fingerprint effect was purely aesthetic and therefore was not patentable.

 2.3.3.
 Technical elements for obtaining a patentable aesthetic effect

-For a claim to be considered an invention despite an aesthetic effect, the aesthetic effect must be obtained by a process or a technical means:
+In order for a claim to be considered an invention despite an aesthetic effect, the aesthetic effect must be obtained by means of a process or of a technical means: #8217;

-- a diamond cutting process to obtain particularly beautiful diamonds (Guidelines G-II 3.4);
+- a diamond cutting process allowing to obtain particularly beautiful diamonds (Guidelines G-II 3.4);

-- a fabric woven in a special way to make it silky;
+- a woven fabric of #8217; a special way to make it silky;

 Section 2.4.
 Intellectual or commercial plans, principles and methods